-- Summary of the Ministry's major programmes and projects (in keeping with the priorities of Government), as outlined in year one of the Strategic Business Plan (detailed in the Operational Plan) and inclusive of specific quarterly targets; - Summary of the major programmes and projects of portfolio Departments and Agencies as outlined in the Strategic Business Plan; - Update on the status of these programmes and projects for the quarter under review; - Comparison of actual performance/results against planned performance targets as outlined in your Operational Plan;

-- Explanation outlining the reasons in cases where the projected levels of performance were not achieved; and - Description of the strategy and/or new schedules, and recommended actions to address the unmet targets.
+- Summary of the Ministry's major programmes and sub-programmes (in keeping with the priorities of Government), as outlined in year one of the Strategic Business Plan (detailed in the Operational Plan) and inclusive of specific quarterly targets. - Summary of the major programmes and sub-programmes of portfolio Departments and Agencies as outlined in the Strategic Business Plan. - Update on the status of these programmes and sub-programmes for the quarter under review. - Comparison of actual performance/results against planned performance targets as outlined in your Operational Plan. - Explanation outlining the reasons in cases where the projected levels of performance were not achieved. - Description of the strategy and/or new schedules, and recommended actions to address the unmet targets.